African Unicorns or African Centicorns

-Should African startups focus on attaining $100+m or $1+b valuations?
+Should African startups focus on attaining $100 million or $1 billion valuations?

 “ Only a virgin girl could tempt a unicorn into captivity ”

 At various points in time, unicorns have represented different things.
 In the middle ages, people believed that the horn of a unicorn possessed magical medicinal powers that could detoxify poison and purify water.

 Princesses and noblewomen during this time used unicorns as their emblems.
 This mythical creature was also mentioned several times in the bible.
 Often as a testimony to its great strength.
 A car produced in the 20th century was called licorne; meaning unicorn in French.
 An allusion to the legendary creature’s speed.

 Thanks for reading Tabbing!
 Subscribe for free to receive new posts and support my work.

 Ancient folklore says the unicorn is a strong and swift animal that could not be captured.
 Except when a virgin is used as bait and placed in its path.
 On seeing the virgin, the unicorn comes to her and puts its head in her lap and falls asleep.
 Only then can this elusive creature be captured.